-- Is there an introductory rate and how long does it last?
+- Is there an introductory rate, and, if yes, how long does it last?

 - Does the supplier offer a choice of energy sources, such as renewable energy?

-- Can the EGS provide historic pricing information? (for example: their average price over the last year)
+- Can the EGS provide historic pricing information (for example: its average price over the last year)?

 - If my rate changes, how does it change?

-- Will the EGS provide their rate at the beginning of the month or in advance of the service being used?
+- Will the EGS provide its rate at the beginning of the month or in advance of the service being used?